-Kastelein, TE, Duffield, R, Crowcroft, S & Marino, FE 2017, 'Cerebral oxygenation and sympathetic responses to smoking in young and middle-aged smokers.', Human and Experimental Toxicology, vol. 36, no. 2, pp. 184-194.View/Download from: UTS OPUS or Publisher's site
+Kastelein, TE, Duffield, R, Crowcroft, S & Marino, FE 2017, 'Cerebral oxygenation and sympathetic responses to smoking in young and middle-aged smokers.', Human and Experimental Toxicology, vol. 36, no. 2, pp. 184-194.View/Download from: Publisher's site

 This study examined the effects of acute tobacco smoking on cerebral oxygenation and autonomic function in 28 male, habitual smokers of shorter young smokers (YSM) or longer middle-aged smokers (MSM) smoking history.
 Following baseline testing, participants undertook a smoking protocol involving the consumption of two cigarettes within 15 min.
 Measures of cerebral oxygenation and autonomic function were collected before, during, and 0 min, 30 min, 1 h, and 4 h post-smoking.
 Tissue saturation index (TSI) for MSM was greater than YSM during cigarette consumption (p< 0.05).
 Moreover, MSM observed significant within-group changes for TSI during and post-cigarette consumption (p< 0.05).
 Further, MSM observed an increase in low frequency (LF) band from 30 min to 1 h post-consumption, followed by a decline, whereas elevations above MSM were observed in YSM at 4 h (p< 0.05).
 Both MSM and YSM showed a decrease in high-frequency (HF) band post-cigarette, while increased LF/HF ratio post-consumption was observed in YSM.
 A decline in the standard deviation of RR intervals, post-cigarette consumption was evident in MSM (p< 0.05).
 Moreover, the root mean square of RR interval in both groups similarly decreased following cigarette consumption (p< 0.05).
 Acute smoking affects heart rate variability, suggestive of vagal withdrawal, and maybe indicate an effect of smoking history.
 Additionally, prolonged smoking history alters cerebral microcirculatory responses to acute tobacco exposure in MSM.

-McCleave, EL, Slattery, KM, Duffield, R, Saunders, PU, Sharma, AP, Crowcroft, SJ & Coutts, AJ 2017, 'Temperate Performance Benefits after Heat, but Not Combined Heat and Hypoxic Training.', Medicine and Science in Sports and Exercise, vol. 49, no. 3, pp. 509-517.View/Download from: UTS OPUS or Publisher's site
+McCleave, EL, Slattery, KM, Duffield, R, Saunders, PU, Sharma, AP, Crowcroft, SJ & Coutts, AJ 2017, 'Temperate Performance Benefits after Heat, but Not Combined Heat and Hypoxic Training.', Medicine and Science in Sports and Exercise, vol. 49, no. 3, pp. 509-517.View/Download from: Publisher's site

 PURPOSE: Independent heat and hypoxic exposure can enhance temperate endurance performance in trained athletes, although their combined effects remain unknown.
 This study examined whether the addition of heat interval training during "live high, train low" (LHTL) hypoxic exposure would result in enhanced performance and physiological adaptations as compared with heat or temperate training.
 METHODS: Twenty-six well-trained runners completed 3 wk of interval training assigned to one of three conditions: 1) LHTL hypoxic exposure plus heat training (H + H; 3000 m for 13 h·d, train at 33°C, 60% relative humidity [RH]), 2) heat training with no hypoxic exposure (HOT, live at <600 m and train at 33°C, 60% RH), or 3) temperate training with no hypoxic exposure (CONT; live at <600 m and train at 14°C, 55% RH).
 Performance 3-km time-trials (3-km TT), running economy, hemoglobin mass, and plasma volume were assessed using magnitude-based inferences statistical approach before (Baseline), after (Post), and 3 wk (3wkP) after exposure.
 RESULTS: Compared with Baseline, 3-km TT performance was likely increased in HOT at 3wkP (-3.3% ± 1.3%; mean ± 90% confidence interval), with no performance improvement in either H + H or CONT.
 Hemoglobin mass increased by 3.8% ± 1.8% at Post in H + H only.
 Plasma volume in HOT was possibly elevated above H + H and CONT at Post but not at 3wkP.
 Correlations between changes in 3-km TT performance and physiological adaptations were unclear.
 CONCLUSION: Incorporating heat-based training into a 3-wk training block can improve temperate performance at 3 wk after exposure, with athlete psychology, physiology, and environmental dose all important considerations.
 Despite hematological adaptations, the addition of LHTL to heat interval training has no greater 3-km TT performance benefit than temperate training alone.

-Crowcroft, S, Duffield, R, McCleave, E, Slattery, K, Wallace, LK & Coutts, AJ 2015, 'Monitoring training to assess changes in fitness and fatigue: The effects of training in heat and hypoxia', SCANDINAVIAN JOURNAL OF MEDICINE & SCIENCE IN SPORTS, vol. 25, pp. 287-295.View/Download from: UTS OPUS or Publisher's site
+Crowcroft, S, Duffield, R, McCleave, E, Slattery, K, Wallace, LK & Coutts, AJ 2015, 'Monitoring training to assess changes in fitness and fatigue: The effects of training in heat and hypoxia', SCANDINAVIAN JOURNAL OF MEDICINE & SCIENCE IN SPORTS, vol. 25, pp. 287-295.View/Download from: Publisher's site

-Coutts, AJ, Crowcroft, S & Kempton, T 2017, 'Developing athlete monitoring systems: Theoretical basis and practical applications1' in Sport, Recovery, and Performance: Interdisciplinary Insights, Routledge, UK, pp. 19-32.View/Download from: UTS OPUS or Publisher's site
+Coutts, AJ, Crowcroft, S & Kempton, T 2017, 'Developing athlete monitoring systems: Theoretical basis and practical applications1' in Sport, Recovery, and Performance: Interdisciplinary Insights, Routledge, UK, pp. 19-32.View/Download from: Publisher's site

 Athlete monitoring is now common practise in high-performance sport.
 Fundamentally, athlete monitoring involves quantifying the athletes training load and their responses to that training.
 The main reasons for monitoring athletes are that it can provide information to refine the training process, increase athlete performance readiness and reduce risk of injury and illness.
 Through a systematic approach to athlete monitoring an improved understanding of the complex relationships between training, performance, and injury can be obtained.
 The purpose of this chapter is to examine the training theory that underpins athlete monitoring and discuss the key components of an athlete monitoring system.
 Additionally, a discussion of methods used to analyse and interpret these data will also be provided.